By Laura Dolgy (see bio below)

 Because these little blisters are so itchy, it might be a good idea to protect your or your little one’s skin overnight.
 To avoid scratching during the night, mittens or gloves can be worn.

-A great mitten or glove option are these Eczema Gloves of Kids and Eczema Gloves for Adults that can be worn either during the day or at night to avoid scratching incessantly at the blisters.
-If your little, little one is experiencing dyshidrotic eczema, then take a look at these ScratchmeNot Sleeves that include mittens that fold open for play and eating.
+For mittens, if your little, little one is experiencing dyshidrotic eczema, then take a look at these ScratchmeNot Sleeves that include mittens that fold open for play and eating.
 Many eczema sufferers swear by these for their child’s eczema!

 Dry or Wet Wrap Therapy